magnuskenneth/random-division/README.md

 ## getRandomValuesInGroups
 Pick any number of random values from an array divided into groups.

-Lets say you have a group of characters you want to divide into two teams
+Lets say you have a group of characters you want to divide into two teams.

 Example:
 ```
-const { getRandomValuesInGroups } = require('./index.js');
+const { getRandomValuesInGroups } = require('random-division');

 const characters = ['Yoda', 'Leia', 'Luke', 'R2D2'];
-const teams = getRandomValuesInGroups(characters, characters.length, nrOfTeams);
+const teams = getRandomValuesInGroups(characters, characters.length, 2);

 // The result will be two randomized teams e.g.
 // [